 TGax Editor: Change the 7th paragraph as follows (#CID 3160, Ed):

-During an RD response burst(#2072)(#1302) any PPDU transmitted by an RD responder shall contain at least one MPDU with an Address 1 field that matches the MAC address of the RD initiator, and the inclusion of traffic to STAs other than the RD initiator in a VHT MU PPDU shall not increase the duration of the VHT MU PPDU beyond that required to transport the traffic to the RD initiator.(11ac) The RD responder shall not transmit any frame(Ed) causing a response after SIFS(11ac) with an Address 1 field that does not match the MAC address of the RD initiator.
+During an RD response burst(#2072)(#1302) any PPDU transmitted by an RD responder shall contain at least one MPDU with an Address 1 field that matches the MAC address of the RD initiator, and the inclusion of traffic to STAs other than the RD initiator in a VHT MU PPDU, or HE MU MIMO PPDU shall not increase the duration of the PPDU beyond that required to transport the traffic to the RD initiator.(#3160) (11ac) The RD responder shall not transmit any frame(Ed) causing a response after SIFS(11ac) with an Address 1 field that does not match the MAC address of the RD initiator.
 The RD responder shall not transmit any PPDUs with a CH_BANDWIDTH that is wider than the CH_BANDWIDTH of the PPDU containing the frame(s) that delivered the RD grant.
 (11ac)

 If an RDG PPDU also requires an immediate block ack(#2069)(Ed) response, the BlockAck (Ed)frame shall be included in the first PPDU of the response.